The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Synopsis: A comedy about a career woman (Diane Keaton) who becomes the custodian for a baby from a distant relative.
 It changes her life, and she goes to a local library for info on starting a small business.
 A young librarian is on duty at the library desk.

 Back When We Were Grownups (2004, TV movie):

 Details: Dir.
 Ron Underwood.
 Perf.
 Blythe Danner, Faye Dunaway, Peter Fonda.
 Hallmark Hall of Fame Productions, 2004.
 Based on the novel by Anne Tyler.

-Synopsis: An older white woman, Rebecca (blythe Danner), looks back over her life and rekindles a relationship with a former beau.
+Synopsis: Rebecca (Blythe Danner) looks back over her life and rekindles a relationship with a former beau.
 There are a handful of library scenes, including one in a college library and two at the Baltimore County Public Library’s Central Branch.
 Rebecca is researching Robert E. Lee.

 Role Call: Lynette DuPree as Librarian—Information Provider (female)